johanstenberg92/Funkis/README.md

 [![Stories in Ready](https://badge.waffle.io/johanstenberg92/Funkis.svg?label=ready&title=Ready)](http://waffle.io/johanstenberg92/Funkis)

 ## Introduction
-Funkis is a functional and dynamic language running on the CLR using the DLR.
+Funkis is a functional and statically typed language running on the CLR.

 Funkis is inspired by:
 * OCaml